ItsNiick/DailyQuoteDashboard/README.md

-# DailyQuoteDashboard
+# Quote Dashboard
-A daily dashboard that displays quotes depending on your mood.
+A dashboard that gives the user the ability to generate quotes that fit the mood that they are in.